RivalAUT/FS19_SprayerSectionControl/README.md

 ## What is section control?
 Section control allows you to turn off certain parts (sections) of your sprayer if you don't need the full working width.
-The sections can be controlled manually and automatic.
+The sections can be controlled manually and automatically.

 The script works with fertilizer and herbicide.
 Automatic mode works with herbicide only on grown weed - the section will turn off if there is no weed visible.
 Pre-emergence spraying is only possible when using manual mode.